quantumexchange8/superfx-admin/README.md

 - Note that all data table is not horizontal scrollable.

 ### User Roles
-- The CRM supports 3 user roles: Admin, Agent, and Member.
+- The CRM supports 3 user roles: Admin, IB, and Member.
 - Each role has specific permissions and access levels tailored to their needs.

 ## THIS IS FOR DEV